When does this law go into effect?

 Video: the Green Ninja – what’s the bag deal? https://youtu.be/ksTTL0OdlUc

-Additionally, paper bags are not as durable as reusable bags, being more likely to split or tear, especially if they get wet.
+Paper bags are not durable, being more likely to split or tear, especially if they get wet.